EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 ##1.
 Description of the project

 This program simulates a wave field using MathWorks Matlab.
-The user can place up to three sources in the field.
-The sources can emit sine- or cosine-waves.
+The user can place sound sources in the field.
+The sources emit sine-waves.
 Properties like the amplitude, the frequency, the phase and the amount of damping can be adjusted.
-While the simulation is running the User is able to stop, continue or cancel the simulation.Also the quality settings can be adjusted.
+While the simulation is running the User is able to start, continue or cancel the simulation.
+It is possible to receive a lineplot at every point of the wavefield.
+Also the quality settings can be adjusted.
 Due to the problem that not every computer has the resources to run this simulation properly the user is able to set the quality to "low" or "high".
-The setting influences the refresh time of the simulation.
+The setting influences the refresh time and the resolution of the simulation.